-- Make a study schedule to complete the JEE class 11 and class 12 syllabus in remaining time (before January for JEE Main).
+- Make a study schedule to complete the JEE class 11 and class 12 syllabus in the remaining time before the exam.

-- Find out your weak topics and concepts from JEE 2019 and work hard to make them your strong areas.
+- Find out your weak topics and concepts, and work hard to make them your strong areas.
 Don’t commit your previous mistakes, instead learn from them.

-- You should also know the right method for practicing JEE problems.
+- Know the right method for practicing JEE problems.

 - Be consistent with your studies.
 Practice questions on a daily basis and revise the topics frequently from your notes.

-- If you have doubts pending in some key topics, clear them.
-Don’t ignore any topic just because you think it’s too hard.
+- Don’t ignore a topic just because you think it’s too hard.
 You should have a general idea about every topic.

 - There will be instances where you might not get your desired score even after working very hard.
 Do not get affected by this and keep studying hard, identify where you are lacking, and work on it.